 The Specialist in Education (EdS) degree is offered with a major in teacher education.
 This degree is designed for those students who already possess a master’s degree in education.
 The department offers a Distance Education option for individuals who hold a master’s degree in education and who are employed as a Job-Embedded practitioner.
-It is recommended that students who apply for the EdS have at least one year of related work experience.
+It is recommended that students who apply for the EdS have at least three years of related work experience.

 - Educational Technology (available via Distance Education)